hundredweight

 1. The federal government used a value of 112 pounds avoirdupois in assessing taxes on imports1, since that was the unit's value in the nations from which the imported goods came.

-2. For those commodities for which the 2240-pound long ton was used, such as anthracite coal, the 112-pound value for the hundredweight seems to have survived also.
-Two states, for example, (Ohio and Nevada) specifically exempted pig iron and iron ore in their laws defining the hundredweight, though the laws do not say what the value of the hundredweight for those commodities should be.
+2. The 112-pound hundredweight seems to have also survived for those commodities traditionally measured in 2240-pound long tons (1 long ton = exactly 20 hundredweights), such as anthracite coal.
+Two states, Ohio and Nevada, specifically exempted pig iron and iron ore in their laws defining the hundredweight, though their laws do not say what the value of the hundredweight for those commodities should be.

 The unit of 100 pounds was also sometimes called a short hundredweight, just to avoid confusion, or simply a hundred (the name of the unit in the laws of Maine and Pennsylvania).
 It is also sometimes called a cental (for example, in the laws of Massachusetts), a name proposed in the United Kingdom in the 19th century for 100 pounds, but probably not in ordinary commerce.